arend-lang/site/src/documentation/tutorial/PartII/hprops.md

 of any object in a groupoid is a group with composition as the group operation.
 In the groupoid of a 1-type {%ard%}A{%endard%} the set of morphisms between objects {%ard%}x y : A{%endard%} is given by elements of {%ard%}x=y{%endard%}.
-The identity morphism is {%ard%}idp{%endard%} and the composition is given by transitivity {%ard%}*>{%endard%} of equality, which turnes out to be in this case a nontrivial function rather than mere implication:
+The identity morphism is {%ard%}idp{%endard%} and the composition is given by transitivity {%ard%}*>{%endard%} of equality, which turns out to be in this case a nontrivial function rather than mere implication:

 {%arend%}